swift-nav/libsbp/README.md

 Once in the image, simply type `make all` to gererate all the libsbp bindings.

+#### Using the prebuilt one from dockerhub

-You can also pull a copy from the docker registry (no guarantees on freshness):
+You can also pull a copy from dockerdub (no guarantees on freshness):

-`docker run  -v `pwd`:/mnt/workspace -i -t 571934480752.dkr.ecr.us-west-2.amazonaws.com/libsbp-build:<tag>`
+`docker run  -v `pwd`:/mnt/workspace -i -t swiftnav/libsbp-build:2020.01.15`

-where <tag> is a date if you need a specific copy of the image.
-You will need to get aws credentials to pull from the registry.
+Check this [link](https://hub.docker.com/r/swiftnav/libsbp-build/tags) for newer tags.

 ### Installing from package managers
 Some bindings are available on package managers: